MEClouds/medusa-v1x/README.md

 ```

 Main Modifications
-The main modification of this project is in the package.json versions, updated and modified manually for correct cohesion.
+The main modification of this project is found in the versions of the package.json dependencies, which have been updated and adjusted manually to ensure correct cohesion and compatibility.